Writer Profile

 2020: A Turning Point Toward Education Emphasizing Statistical Thinking

-In recent years, in what is called the era of big data, interest in statistics and statistical education—from schools to working adults—has been increasing.
-The November 2014 special feature of Mita-hyoron (official monthly journal published by Keio University Press) was also titled "Statistics Opens the Future."
+In recent years, in what is called the era of big data, interest in statistics and statistical education—from schools to working adults—has been rising.
+In the November 2014 issue of Mita-hyoron (official monthly journal published by Keio University Press), the special feature was "Statistics Opens the Future."
 Furthermore, coupled with expectations for artificial intelligence (AI), the ability to utilize data, discover problems, and solve them is increasingly being demanded.

 In this context, April 2020 marked a major turning point.
-The new Courses of Study restructured statistical education from elementary to high school, and new textbooks based on them began to be used simultaneously in elementary schools nationwide this spring.
-As a member of the Minato City Board of Education, I compared textbooks from all publishers and all grades to select those for use in municipal elementary schools, and I truly felt the shift of the times.
-Furthermore, at Keio Yokohama Elementary School, for which I was responsible for establishing, "education in the power of language," including the language of numbers, is set as one of the three pillars as the foundation of logical thinking.
-In my educational research on medical management at the graduate school level, I have also aimed for the application of exploratory and interactive data analysis.
+Under the new Courses of Study, statistical education from elementary to high school was restructured, and new textbooks based on these guidelines began to be used simultaneously in elementary schools nationwide this spring.
+As a member of the Minato City Board of Education, I compared textbooks from all publishers for all grades to select those for use in municipal elementary schools, and I truly felt the shift of the times.
+Furthermore, at Keio Yokohama Elementary School, for which I was responsible for establishing, "education in the power of language," including the language of numbers, is one of the three pillars as the foundation of logical thinking.
+In my graduate research and education in medical management, I have also aimed for the application of exploratory and interactive data analysis.
 For these reasons, I am deeply moved that such an era has finally arrived.

-For those who received conventional education, memories of statistical education might center on practicing calculation methods for averages and probabilities.
+For those who received a traditional education, memories of statistical education might center on practicing calculation methods for averages and probabilities.
 However, in the mathematics curriculum of the new Courses of Study, not only has the volume increased, but the content has shifted to emphasize "statistical problem-solving."
-It advocates learning these methods to "reach one's own conclusions regarding problems and critically reflect on the validity of those conclusions" and to "acquire an attitude of utilizing them in life and learning."
-In fact, the new textbooks are designed to select topics that facilitate discussions for problem-solving.
+It advocates learning these methods to "reach one's own conclusions regarding problems and critically reflect on the validity of those conclusions" and "acquire an attitude of utilizing this in life and learning."
+In fact, the new textbooks are designed to select subjects that facilitate discussions for problem-solving.
 Even more symbolic is the inclusion of the PPDAC cycle, also known as the "statistical inquiry process."
-This is a way of thinking that continuously rotates through the cycle of Problem (clarifying familiar issues) → Plan (considering data to collect and how to collect it) → Data (collecting data) → Analysis (creating tables and graphs to analyze and find patterns) → Conclusion (providing a conclusion to the initial problem and presenting new issues).
+This is a way of thinking that continuously rotates through the cycle of Problem (clarifying familiar issues) → Plan (considering data to collect and how to collect it) → Data (collecting data) → Analysis (creating tables and graphs to analyze and find patterns) → Conclusion (presenting a conclusion to the initial problem and identifying new issues).
 As this cycle shows, there is great significance in the fact that the emphasis has shifted from merely acquiring statistical techniques to education in statistical thinking, or the thinking process of scientific problem-solving.
-In fact, this thinking process has been emphasized in statistical education worldwide as the core of 21st-century skills.
+In fact, this thought process has been emphasized in statistical education worldwide as the core of 21st-century skills.

-The relationship between Yukichi Fukuzawa and statistics has been discussed before, but here I would like to consider it specifically from the perspective of statistical thinking.
+While the relationship between Yukichi Fukuzawa and statistics has been discussed before, here I would like to consider it specifically from the perspective of statistical thinking.

-The first person to point out that Yukichi Fukuzawa initiated the history of statistics in Japan and played an important role was Masao Yokoyama, who studied statistics under Koji Sugi and succeeded Ayatoshi Kure to lecture on statistics at Keio University.
-Yokoyama noted that the first book translated and published in Japan using the term "seihyo" for "statistik" was "Bankoku Seihyo" (translated by Setsuzo Okamoto [later Masao Furukawa] and published as a collection of statistical data from countries around the world under Fukuzawa's supervision).
-He also mentioned that many disciples, including Tokujirō Obata, participated in the founding of the Statistical Association; that disciples including Fumio Yano and Takuzo Ushiba participated in the Board of Statistics established in the government at the suggestion of Shigenobu Okuma; and that the pioneer of the life insurance business, an application of statistics, was Meiji Life Insurance, founded by Taizo Abe.
-Research on such achievements has become increasingly sophisticated in recent years.
+The first person to point out that Yukichi Fukuzawa initiated Japanese statistical history and played an important role was Masao Yokoyama, who studied statistics under Koji Sugi and succeeded Ayatoshi Kure to lecture on statistics at Keio University.
+Yokoyama noted that the first translated publication in Japan to use the term "seihyo" for "statistik" was "Bankoku Seihyo" (translated by Setsuzo Okamoto [later Masao Furukawa] and published with Fukuzawa's proofreading, a collection of statistical data from countries around the world).
+He also noted that many disciples, including Tokujirō Obata, participated in the founding of the Statistical Association; that disciples including Fumio Yano and Takuzo Ushiba participated in the Statistics Board established in the government at the suggestion of Shigenobu Okuma; and that Meiji Life Insurance, founded by Taizo Abe, was the pioneer of the life insurance industry, which is one application of statistics.
+Research into such achievements has become increasingly sophisticated in recent years.

-However, it is necessary to note that Yukichi Fukuzawa was already advocating a way of thinking that leads to the statistical thinking mentioned at the beginning, not just the importation, creation, and utilization of statistical data.
+However, it is necessary to note that Yukichi Fukuzawa did not merely import or create statistical materials; he was already advocating a way of thinking that leads to the statistical thinking mentioned at the beginning.

 For example, there is a passage explaining "jitsugaku (science)" in the first volume of Gakumon no susume (An Encouragement of Learning).
-It is the part containing the famous phrase, "What should be primarily encouraged is jitsugaku (science) that is close to the ordinary daily use of humans."
-This single phrase is sometimes taken out of context, leading to the misunderstanding that "jitsugaku (science)" is merely a practical or useful study, but if you read further,
+It is the part containing the famous phrase, "What should be pursued with all one's heart is jitsugaku (science) that is close to the ordinary daily use of humans."
+While this single phrase is sometimes taken out of context, leading to the misunderstanding that "jitsugaku (science)" is merely a practical or useful study, if one reads further, it says:

-"Even in a single subject or study, one should grasp the actual facts, follow the matter and the object, seek the reason of things nearby, and meet the needs of today."
+"In every branch of learning, one should grasp the actual facts, follow the matter, and seek the reason of things nearby to meet the needs of today."

-In other words, he points out that in any field of study, one should first observe facts and phenomena, pursue the theories and laws behind the events based on those objective facts, and apply them to daily life—that is "ordinary jitsugaku (science) for humans."
+In other words, he points out that in any field of study, one should first observe facts and phenomena, pursue the theories and laws behind the events based on those objective facts, and apply them to daily life—that is what he calls "ordinary jitsugaku (science) for humans."

 Incidentally, the 12th volume of Gakumon no susume (An Encouragement of Learning) also contains a frequently quoted passage regarding "jitsugaku (science)": "The essence of learning lies only in its application.
 Learning without application is equal to ignorance."
 Following that is this passage:

-"The main purpose of learning is not just reading, but the work of the spirit.
-To utilize this work and apply it to the actual field, various ingenuity is necessary.
+"The main purpose of learning is not just reading books but the work of the spirit.
+To utilize this work and apply it to actual situations, various efforts must be made.
 'Observation' means inspecting things.
-'Reasoning' means investigating the reason of things and attaching one's own theory."
+'Reasoning' means investigating the logic of things and attaching one's own theory."

-Here too, the importance of "observing" phenomena and "investigating" their theoretical laws is written.
-Furthermore, he points out that this alone is insufficient, and there is a need to "exchange" that "knowledge" through conversation and "disseminate" it through books and public speaking.
+Here, too, the importance of "observing" phenomena and "investigating" their theoretical laws is written.
+Furthermore, he points out that this alone is insufficient, and that it is necessary to "exchange" that "knowledge" through conversation and "disseminate" it through books and public speaking.
 Incidentally, while "inquiry" (tankyu) is a keyword in the new Courses of Study, Yukichi Fukuzawa sometimes used the word "investigation" (suikyu).

-In this way, Yukichi Fukuzawa used the word "jitsugaku (science)" with the meaning of a scientific way of thinking.
-For example, in the "Keio University Kiji," which could be called the 25-year history of the school, he states, "The principle of this school is contrary to the old school of Japanese and Chinese studies; even when discussing literature or talking about worldly affairs, it is based on Western jitsugaku (science)," and he added the ruby (phonetic guide) "science" to "jitsugaku."
+In this way, Yukichi Fukuzawa used the term "jitsugaku (science)" with the meaning of a scientific way of thinking.
+For example, in the "Keio University Records," which could be called the 25-year history of the school, it states, "The principle of this school is contrary to the old school of Japanese and Chinese learning; even when discussing literature or talking about worldly affairs, it is based on Western jitsugaku (science)," and the word "science" is written as a gloss over "jitsugaku."

-While writing works for adults, Yukichi Fukuzawa also energetically wrote books for children of what we would today call elementary and junior high school age, and these can sometimes help in understanding the ideas he valued.
+While writing works for adults, Yukichi Fukuzawa also energetically wrote books for children of what we would today call elementary and junior high school age.
+These can help us understand the ideas he valued.
 Because he strove to make things important for the new era easy to understand for children nationwide, his thoughts are expressed frankly.
 For example, there is a calligraphy textbook called "Keimo Tenarai no Fumi."
-While previous textbooks used Chinese poems, waka, and letters for ceremonial occasions as example sentences, he used new views on learning and other topics.
+While previous textbooks used Chinese poems, waka, or letters for ceremonial occasions as examples, he used new views of learning as examples.
 Among them is the following sentence:

-"The purpose of physics (kyorigaku) is to fix one's eyes on things that people are usually accustomed to and do not find strange, to observe things that people find strange and search for their reason, and to apply this to practical use to benefit the world; this is the first and foremost duty."
+"The purpose of physics is to fix one's eyes on things that people are usually accustomed to and do not find strange, to observe things that people do find strange and search for their logic, and to apply this to practical use to benefit the world; this is the first and foremost duty."

-Could it not be said that this also shows the thinking process of scientific inquiry in a very easy-to-understand way?
+Does this not also show the thought process of scientific inquiry in a very easy-to-understand way?

-Understanding of Statistics Seen in "An Outline of a Theory of Civilization"
+Understanding of Statistics Found in "An Outline of a Theory of Civilization"

-The representative work in which Yukichi Fukuzawa mentioned "statistics" not as statistical data but as a study to explore tendencies and laws in social phenomena is An Outline of a Theory of Civilization.
+The representative work in which Yukichi Fukuzawa mentioned "statistics" not as statistical data but as a discipline for investigating tendencies and laws in social phenomena is An Outline of a Theory of Civilization.

 Yukichi Fukuzawa wrote this after thoroughly reading Buckle's "History of Civilization in England."
-Masao Maruyama introduced this book in "Reading 'An Outline of a Theory of Civilization'" as follows:
+Masao Maruyama introduces this book in "Reading 'An Outline of a Theory of Civilization'" as follows:

 "The shorter the time and the narrower the space, the greater the dominance of chance.
 Room for individual special circumstances emerges.
 Through mass observation, special circumstances are offset, and general laws emerge.
-Buckle cites (...) statistics as the method for that mass observation."
+The method of mass observation that Buckle cites is (...) statistics."

 And he evaluates An Outline of a Theory of Civilization this way: